x-priyam/next-starter/README.md

 With most databases, you need to add a `DATABASE_URL` and some other environment variables as well.

 The starter kit includes a basic user schema in `src/db/schema/users.ts`.
 Change it according to your own needs.

+#### Authentication

+The starter kit uses the beta release of [NextAuth.js or Auth.js](https://authjs.dev/).
+Once v5 becomes the stable release, the starter-kit will also switch to the stable release.

+An example OAuth authentication pipeline is setup using GitHub by following the instructions at the [API Reference Docs](https://authjs.dev/reference/nextjs/module.index) and [Upgrade to v5 Guide](https://authjs.dev/guides/upgrade-to-v5).
+A custom Login page and a Logout button have been added (Check out `<domain>/login` and `<domain>/dashboard/home`).

+Again, adding environment variables is necessary.
+The format of environment variables for OAuth providers is `AUTH_<PROVIDER-NAME>_ID|SECRET`.

+A complete list of in-built providers and instructions on how to set them up can be found at the [Provider Docs](https://authjs.dev/getting-started/providers).

+The starter-kit uses `<domain>/api/auth/callback` as the OAuth callback URL (is required for OAuth provider setup).

+The starter-kit also has a `src/app/middleware.ts` setup to handle authorization for routes.

 ## Getting the Project Started